conchoecia/pauvre/README.md

 - transparency is the default

 ## Updates:
+- 20171012 - made `pauvre stats` more consistently produce useful histograms.
+  `pauvre stats` now also calculates some statistics for different size ranges.
 - 20170529 - added automatic scaling to the input fastq file.
 It scales to show the highest read quality and the top 99th percentile of reads by length.